sqonk/phext-datakit/docs/api/Vector.md

 **Throws:**  UnexpectedValueException If the value returned from the callback is not capable of being used as an array key.

-**Returns:**  A vector of vectors, one each for each different result returned from the callback.
+**Returns:**  Vector A vector of vectors, one each for each different result returned from the callback.

 ------